jamesplease/fi-calc-guide/src/introduction/backtesting.md

 Calc to avoid misinterpreting the information that is presented in the calculator.

+> To be clear: even if a retirement plan does well in FI Calc there is no
+> guarantee that it will work out as successfully if you were to retire with
+> that plan today.
+A healthy retirement plan will involve testing with multiple
+> calculators and calculations.
+Do not base your entire retirement off of the
+> results of FI Calc.

 ## Other Notes on Backtesting

 Backtesting is only effective when you have high-quality data to run